-Chronic Pelvic Pain - Chronic pelvic pain is described as pain the area of the lower abdomen/bladder area that has been present for at least 6 months.
+Chronic Pelvic Pain - Chronic pelvic pain is described as pain in the area of the lower abdomen/bladder area that has been present for at least 6 months.
 The pain is often different for each woman, making diagnosis difficult.
-Women may report their pain as constant, intermittent, sharp, dull, severe or mild.
+Women may report their pain as constant, intermittent, sharp, dull, severe, or mild.
 Pain may be specific to one area or be generalized over a larger area.
-Frequently women also complain of pain with intercourse, with bowel movement or with prolonged sitting.
+Frequently women also complain of pain with intercourse, with bowel movements, or with prolonged sitting.

 Therapy - Currently therapeutic options include pharmaceutically prepared hormone therapy, non-prescription therapy, complementary and alternative medicine.

 Constipation - A very common complaint that affects approximately 5% of the Western population.
 Constipation is defined as a decreased frequency of bowel movements, typically less than one every 3 days, that may require significant straining for evacuation.
 Causes for constipation can range from irregular bowel habits, low fiber diets, medications, diseases , and abnormalities in the pelvic floor.

 Stool and/or Gas Incontinence - The involuntary loss of gas, liquid or solid stool, and serious social or hygienic problems.
 Some common causes include childbirth, pelvic surgery, rectal muscle prolapse, hemorrhoids, spinal cord injury, or lifestyle and environmental elements.